-Once the Amerigroup process has been exhausted, the enrollee who is the subject of an action may request a district fair hearing.
+Once the Amerigroup process has been exhausted, the enrollee, or their provider with written consent who is the subject of an action may request a District Fair Hearing.
 Amerigroup will provide each enrollee with information about their right to request a fair hearing, the method by which they may obtain a fair hearing, and their right to represent themselves or to be represented by their family caregiver, legal counsel or other representative.
 Within five days of receiving notice from DHCF that a fair hearing request has been filed, Amerigroup will submit all documents regarding the action and the enrollee's dispute to DHCF.
-The District Office of Administrative Hearings will issue a decision within 90 days of the date the enrollee filed the appeal for standard resolution or within three working days for expedited resolution.
+The District Office of Administrative Hearings will issue a decision within 120 calendar days of the date the enrollee filed the appeal for standard resolution or within three working days for expedited resolution.
 The District's decision will be final and cannot be appealed by Amerigroup.